wen952888/classs/SSHTGBot-main/.github/README_en.md

 ## Project Overview

 SSH Master is a Telegram-based automation tool primarily designed for remote management and scheduled or manual execution of commands on multiple hosts (such as serv00).
-This project allows users to perform various operations through a Telegram bot interface, including SSH connections to hosts, execution of custom commands in bulk, and setting up scheduled tasks.
+This project allows users to p[...]

 ### Key Features